StackVista/stackstate-docs/configure/topology/propagation.md

 Running as an async function will allow you to make an HTTP request and use [StackState script APIs](/develop/reference/scripting/script-apis) in the function body.
 This gives you access to parts of the topology/telemetry not available in the context of the propagation itself.
 You can also use the available [element properties and methods](#available-properties-and-methods).

 {% hint style="danger" %}
-**Keep performance aspects in mind during function development** The script APIs provide super-human level of flexibility and even allow querying standalone services.
+**Keep performance aspects in mind during async function development**<br />The script APIs provide super-human levels of flexibility and even allow querying standalone services.
 Consider extreme cases where the function is executed on all components and properly assess system impact.
 StackState comes with a number of StackPacks that include tuned propagating functions.
 Changes to those functions are possible, but may impact the stability of the system.
 {% endhint %}

 #### Synchronous propagation functions (async Off)